Carney's Davos speech was a sales pitch

 Today I will talk about a rupture in the world order, the end of a pleasant fiction and beginning of a harsh reality, where the geopolitics of the great powers is not subject to any constraints.

-Here let's absorb the phrase, "where the geopolitics of the great powers is not subject to any constraint".
+Here let's absorb the phrase, "where the geopolitics of the great powers is not subject to any constraints".

-He's referring to increasing vulnerabilities within the globalised capitalist model, the dominant threat being the U.S. regime (obviously).
+He's referring to increasing vulnerabilities within the globalised capitalist model, the dominant threat being the U.S. regime (obviously, right?).

 The movement has been criticized for accelerating environmental degradation, propelling labour exploitation, increasing wealth inequality and concentrations of capital, causing chronic geosocial displacements, and causing ongoing erosion of local economies.
-Notable critics of globalisation are Noam Chomsky, Naomi Klein, Joseph Stiglitz, and Arundhati Roy.
+Notable critics of globalism are Naomi Klein, Joseph Stiglitz, Arundhati Roy, and Noam Chomsky.

-So in these two phrases, Carney is both acknowledging the rogue "great powers" operating within globalisation (obviously the U.S., also Russia, etc), and "the end of a pleasant fiction", ie: that globalisation was a good thing that worked.
+So in these two phrases, Carney is both acknowledging the rogue "great powers" operating within globalism (we assume the U.S., but also Russia, China, Iran, etc), and "the end of a pleasant fiction", ie: that globalism was a good thing that worked.

 This opener had me thinking, "yes, fuck globalisation!
 It's killing the planet and it created Trump!
 Just like the critics said it would!".
-God help me I don't know why I actually thought Carney might be anti-globalisation.
-I was really trying to be hopeful.
+God help me I don't know why I actually thought Carney might be anti-globalism all of a sudden, I was really trying to be hopeful.

 He goes on,